 Full support of a single $500 award is available for a one-week fellowship period to encourage use of our research collections by M.A. students developing and researching thesis topics.
-Partial support is available for students residing in Kentucky who travel from beyond the greater Louisville area.
+Partial support is available for students residing in Kentucky who travel from outside the greater Louisville area.

 Full awards are $500 per week and may be awarded for up to two weeks.
 Awards must be used within eighteen months of their receipt.
-Partial support is available for scholars residing in Kentucky who travel from beyond the greater Louisville area.
+Partial support is available for scholars residing in Kentucky who travel from outside the greater Louisville area.

-Ballard Breaux Visiting Fellowships
+C. Ballard Breaux Visiting Fellowships

 Full support for post doctoral scholars living outside of Kentucky is available for a one-month residence.
-Partial support is available for scholars residing in Kentucky who travel from beyond the greater Louisville area.
+Partial support is available for scholars residing in Kentucky who travel from outside the greater Louisville area.
 Applicants for Breaux Visiting Fellowships are automatically considered for Filson Fellowships.

 H. F. Boehl Summer Interns

 Eligibility: Current enrollment in or recent completion of a graduate program in history, library science, archives, museum studies, or a related field.